 February brought reports of interest on the part of Marc Andreessen and private equity group, Silver Lake Partners and in March Google (Alphabet) rumors resurfaced.

 June was a busy month featuring takeover or merger rumors regarding Yahoo!
 Inc. Stock not found YHOO, Alphabet (again) and Comcast Corp.
 (NASDAQ:CMCSAC).
-During that same month Nick Bilton at Vanity Fair said Apple Inc. (NASDAQ:AAPLA), Facebook Inc. (NASDAQ:FBC) and Alphabet would likely not bid on Twitter.
+During that same month Nick Bilton at Vanity Fair said Apple Inc. (NASDAQ:AAPLC), Facebook Inc. (NASDAQ:FBB) and Alphabet would likely not bid on Twitter.